gaulatti/eleni/README.md

 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template

+  Static build of FFmpeg/FFprobe for Amazon Linux 2 Check out https://github.com/serverlesspub/ffmpeg-aws-lambda-layer for more information.